Karim-Muhammad/readit-later/README.md

 - Tags for classify saved articles, web pages.
 - Search saved articles, web pages.
 - Fixing some Paths and URL issues. (using Absolute paths)
+- Recursively save articles, web pages.
+(Save all links in the page)
+- Download resources (images, videos, etc.) in the local.
+- Export saved articles, web pages as PDF, HTML, etc.

 ## Technologies